machisuji/ssmd/README.md

 [![Build Status](https://travis-ci.org/machisuji/ssmd.svg?branch=master)](https://travis-ci.org/machisuji/ssmd)

-Speech Synthesis Markdown (SSMD) is an lightweight alternative syntax for [SSML](https://www.w3.org/TR/speech-synthesis/).
+Speech Synthesis Markdown (SSMD) is a lightweight alternative syntax for [SSML](https://www.w3.org/TR/speech-synthesis/).
 This repository contains both the reference implementation of the SSMD-to-SSML conversion tool (`ssmd`) as well as the [specification](SPECIFICATION.md) of the language.